 Really, they’re lovely for any occasion during the fall season.
 I love bringing a bundle of these in a basket with a pretty cloth napkin, to every get together I’m invited to this time of year.

 I’m calling them cookies for Thanksgiving also, because pumpkin season doesn’t end with Halloween.
 Nope, it carries on through November.
-And I’m telling you, your Thanksgiving host will be wowed by beauties.
+And I’m telling you, your Thanksgiving host will be wowed by these beauties.

 And of course they’re incredibly tasty!